BROWSER-COIN/BROSER-COIN/README.md

 As a general rule, if we add a blockchain to our platform, it means we'll support it and related functions indefinitely.
 However, there are some exceptions:

 * Since a  system can be an unstable product, we may cease support in case the  itself (or the node software we're using) stops to function or starts to function improperly;
-* If a  hard- and that results in a new ruleset we can't support for technical or other reasons, we may either drop support for this blockchain, or don't accept the new ruleset;
+* If a  hard- and that results in a new ruleset we can't support for technical or other reasons, we may either drop support for this , or don't accept the new ruleset;
 * If a  is community-backed, we guarantee support till some specified date (this is reflected in the tables above).
-If its community decides not to prolong the agreement with Blockchair after that date, we may either continue to support that blockchain for free, or drop support for it;
+If its community decides not to prolong the agreement with  after that date, we may either continue to support that  for free, or drop support for it;
 * If we see that a particular blockchain became unpopular on our platform, we may terminate its support with a 3 month notice.

 For some of the blockchains we support we don't store full historical data.
 These blockchains are: `Ripple`, `Stellar`, `EOS`.
 That means you won't be able to query some old blocks, and the transaction list for an address may not show some old transactions.
-See [Available block ranges](#link_510) API endpoint to get data on which blocks are available in these blockchains.
-All other blockchains have full historical data.
-It's our intent to have full historical data for all blockchains.
+See [Available block ranges](#link_510) API endpoint to get data on which blocks are available in these .
+All other  have full historical data.
+It's our intent to have full historical data for all .

 Blockchair API also supports **2 layer 2 solutions** (tokens) divided into 2 groups:

 * Omni-like tokens (Omni Layer on top of Bitcoin)
 * ERC-20-like tokens (ERC-20's on top of Ethereum)

-Like with blockchains, within a group, there's no or little difference between the available endpoints.
+Like with , within a group, there's no or little difference between the available endpoints.

 | Layer 2    | Group       | Parent  | API path prefix                                    | Support status                                   |
 | ---------- | ----------- | ----------------- | -------------------------------------------------- | ------------------------------------------------ |